 HOW TO OBSERVE #NationalSockDay

+Do your socks match?
 Share your rare pairs of socks by using #NationalSockDay on social media.

 In 1954, the final curtain fell on the first revival of the Broadway musical On Your Toes.
-The Rogers and Hammerstein production first made its debut in 1936 and was unique in that it incorporated ballet with a traditional musical genre.
+The Rogers and Hammerstein production first made its debut in 1936.
+It was unique in that it incorporated ballet with a traditional musical genre.
 The popular musical was revived in 1984.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!®
+Celebrate Every Day® with National Day Calendar!®